AustralianSynchrotron/bluesky-kafka/README.rst

 The original codebase has been archived so we maintaining our own version as we use it in a lot of services at the Australian Synchrotron.

+For now we are only publishing packages internally.

 * Free software: 3-clause BSD license

 Features